IPL spot fixing case needs to move at a fair clip, writes Balvinder Sandhu

-Investigations into scandal that rocked Indian cricket needs to be speeded up to bring back Indian cricket’s credibility factor, writes Balvinder Singh Sandhu
+Former Indian spinner believes investigations into the spot-fixing scandal that rocked Indian cricket needs to be speeded up to bring back Indian cricket’s credibility factor

 It's been exactly one year since the spot fixing and betting scandal broke out in Indian Premier League-6.
 And the developments, without doubt, caught the Indian cricketing establishment off-guard.